mert-o/FlappyBird/README.md

 ## Flappy Bird but not.

-A flappy bird variant where the player smiles for jumps.
+A flappy bird variant where the player smiles for the jumps.

 ### Setup (Tested on MacOS/Ubuntu 22.04/Windows 10)